sodgeit/CMake-SBOM-Builder/readme.md

 - The US [Executive Order 14028](https://www.nist.gov/itl/executive-order-14028-improving-nations-cybersecurity/software-security-supply-chains-software-1)
 - [SPDX Specification 2.3](https://spdx.github.io/spdx-spec/v2.3/)

-It automates two tasks:

-- extracting version information from Git, and passing it to CMake, shell scripts, and C/C++
-- generating a SBOM in SPDX format, based on install artifacts, and the package dependencies you specify
+The SBOM-Builder is designed to seamlessly be integrated into your CMake project.
+It generates a single SBOM for your project, based on the files you install and the package dependencies you specify.
+It also comes with a version extraction feature, to generate version information from your Git repository and make it available in your CMake files, your C/C++ code via a cmake target, and in your shell environment via a script.

 To get started, take a look at the [example](#example) and how to [add the SBOM-Builder to your project](#adding-sbom-builder-to-your-project).